isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution160.md

 N.A. for non-SMEs

 ### Things to Note
-Unit height: min.
-2.5m
-Carrier tray width: min.
-1.3m
-Tray load capacities: 150kg
-With operator Interface (Console)
-With software linked to Inventory Management System Installation costs are supported.
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
-Purchase of pre-owned/used equipment not supportable.
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-### Contact Information
-N.A.

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.